akka/akka-management/docs/src/main/paradox/bootstrap/details.md

   Akka Management by the Bootstrap Management Extension) for known seeds to join.
 - Since no cluster exists yet, none of the contacted nodes return any seed nodes during the probing process.
 The following takes place to create a new cluster:
-    - A service discovey lookup is done every `contact-point-discovery.interval`
+    - A service discovery lookup is done every `contact-point-discovery.interval`
     - If discovery returns the same contact points for the `contact-point-discovery.stable-margin`.
 This is to prevent join decisions being made based on fluctuating contact points.
     - At least `contact-point-discovery.required-contact-point-nr` nodes have been discovered.